PostHog/posthog.com/contents/handbook/growth/sales/crm.md

 Also, if a customer is signed up/evaluating make sure deals have an amount - this isn't a hard commitment but a ballpark figure we calculate based on the customer's event volume and situation.
 The amount will automatically be populated if we generate a quote (see below).

-We currently maintain three pipelines, for Inbound Hands-on, Inbound Self-serve and Product Qualified Lead (PQL) hands-on customers.
+We currently maintain three new business pipelines, for Inbound Hands-on, Inbound Self-serve and Product Qualified Lead (PQL) hands-on customers.
+In addition, we have a renewals pipeline to manage the renewals of our annual contracts.

 ### Inbound Hands-on pipeline